CarrieBrown/NLME/README.md

  - Logistic: `./logistic/`
  - Michaelis-Menten: `./michaelis-menten/`

-These analyses are written to be ran on an HPC Cluster with the SLURM scheduler.
+These analyses are written to be ran in R and SAS on an HPC Cluster with the SLURM scheduler.
+Post analysis requires the R packages `plyr`, `tidyverse`, and `latex2exp`.

 To begin an analysis, run the `start` executable within the desired model's directory.